dh107/City-Decarbonization-Electrification/README.md

-## Major cities power systems towards decarbonized electrification
+## Low carbon transition for cities in developing countries: towards decarbonized electrification

-* Data processing and visualization
+* Tools for data processing and visualization
 * Case study: Beijing